Aracena: Prioral Church

 When Aracena was ceded by the Crown of Castile to the Knights Templar, that Order authorized the raising of the current Moorish-style church, noted for the glazed clay sculptures of Pedro Vazquez and which takes its name from the local patron saint, Nuestra Señora del Mayor Dolor [Our Lady of the Greatest Suffering].

 The church is emblematic of Aracena and is the oldest church in the town.
 It consists of three naves of equal height with its choir at the feet and a polygonal presbytery to which, on the side of the chapel, there is attached its Mudéjar-style tower.

 Also in the town is the church of Santa María de la Asunción, built in 1522.

-Groto of the Marvels
+Grotto of the Marvels

 Also located in the town is the Gruta de las Maravillas, one of the most spectacular cave systems in Spain.
-The caves are located below the hill on which stands Aracena Castle.
-Opened to the public in 1913, it includes a total of 2130 meters of subterranean passages.
+The caves are located below the hill on which Aracena Castle stands.
+Opened to the public in 1913, it includes a total of 2130 metres of subterranean passages.

 Several caverns and lakes are linked by these narrow passages.
 Coloured lighting adds to the effects of its unusual mineral formations.
 In the complex is a geological museum.
 The caves are said to have been found by a boy looking for a lost pig.

 Ham Museum

-El Museo del Jamón de Aracena (Ham Museum of Aracena) consists of 7 rooms which trace the history, cultures and traditions surrounding the famous Iberian pigs.
+El Museo del Jamón de Aracena (Ham Museum of Aracena) consists of seven rooms which trace the history, cultures and traditions surrounding the famous Iberian pigs.

+Geological Museum

+A geological museum separate to the small one associated with the cave has been opened on the city-facing slope of the castle hill in 2025.
+It contains Europe's largest dark exhibition hall with fluorescent minerals and a collection of rocks and fossils donated by the local geologist Francisco Orden Palomino.